bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.6 Purpose

-The purpose of this Governance Framework (GF) is to define the parameters of a BC Petroleum and Natural Gas Title credential.
+The purpose of this Governance Framework (GF) is to define the parameters of a BC Mines Act Permit credential.

 ## 1.7 Scope

-This Governance Framework (GF) applies to the BC Petroleum and Natural Gas Title credential from [the Tenure and Resource Stewardship Branch](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure).
+This Governance Framework (GF) applies to the BC Mines Act Permit credential from [The Mines Competitiveness & Authorizations Division](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting).

 ## 1.8 Objectives

-This GF describes the BC Petroleum and Natural Gas Title credential consisting of all data elements included in a BC Petroleum and Natural Gas Title Document.
+This GF describes the BC Mines Act Permit credential consisting of all data elements included in a BC Mines Act Permit Document.

 ## 1.9 Principles